easypcceo/jacobtuwiner/pages/cold-email/personalized-first-lines.md

 ---
 layout: page
-title: How to Cold Email for Clients (2020)
+title: How to Personalize Cold Emails with Customized First Lines
 permalink: /cold-email/personalized-first-lines/
 seotitle: "How to Personalize Cold Emails (10x More Replies)"
 ---